vstconsulting/vstutils/doc/Schema.rst

 Terms and description
 =======================

-``Entity`` - object which are operaterated of creation, modification, deletion and any other are performed.
+``Entity`` - object which are operated of creation, modification, deletion and any other are performed.

 ``Model`` - object that contain information for draw object